Easy Candied Nuts

 - Preheat your oven to 300F and line a large baking sheet with parchment paper.

 - Add the nuts to a large bowl.
-In a separate bowl, whisk together the egg white and water.
+In a separate bowl, whisk together the egg white, water, and vanilla.
 Pour this over the nuts and toss to coat.

 - In small bowl, mix together the sugars, cinnamon, nutmeg, and salt.
-Add this to the bowl of nuts and toss to completely cover the nuts.
+Toss to evenly coat the nuts.

-- Add the nuts to the baking sheet and spread them even.
+- Add the nuts to the baking sheet and spread them even, don’t overcrowd.
+If your pan isn’t big enough, divide the nuts between two pans.
 Bake for 15 minutes, toss them, then bake for another 15.

 - Let them cool in the pan before breaking them up.
-Store in an airtight container.
+Store in an airtight container and enjoy!
+Theyโll last up to 10 days at room temperature.

 - Cook Time: 30 minutes